 Furthermore, although PM mail is a really robust platform it’s of course not ‘idiot proof’.
 This isn’t the fault of the PM team, but rather a cautionary word for anyone who often locks themselves out of their account or writes down their passwords on the fridge.
 The security of a PM account online is only as good as the security steps a user takes to safeguard it offline.

 For those who want more control over their privacy, and to ensure their online activity results in less compiled data, ProtonMail can be a good pick.

 Beyond this, the team at PM should also be commended for renewing the conversation surrounding online email privacy.

 Though data collection is not bad by default, it should occur with a user’s awareness and permission.
-In raising awareness and growing this conversation, PM makes solid inroads in this sphere.Ed Kennedy is a journalist, ghostwriter, and web developer from Melbourne, Australia.
+In raising awareness and growing this conversation, PM makes solid inroads in this sphere.Ed Kennedy is a journalist and ghostwriter from Melbourne, Australia.
 Contact Ed via email@example.com on Skype or LinkedIn.